no5ix/2utf/README.md

 # Converts text files or source code files into UTF-8 encoding

-This lightweight tool converts text files encoded in non-UTF (such as GB2312, GBK, BIG5) to UTF-8 encoded files.
+This lightweight tool converts text files encoded in non-UTF (such as GB2312, GBK, BIG5) to UTF-8 or other encoding.
-It can either be executed from command line interface(a.k.a "CLI" or "console"), or imported into other Python code.

 ## New Features